-I’ve mentioned it before but I really recommend the free family activities at Hepworth Wakefield.
+I’ve mentioned it before but I really recommend a day out at Hepworth Wakefield.
+The free family activities at Hepworth Wakefield.
 Hepworth Wakefield is a modern art gallery in Wakefield and it makes a fantastic train trip from Sheffield with a little one.
 I did this recently with Eric and we had the best day.
 It was just so easy and a bonus that all of it was free, too. 😀

 I do recommend this type of day out for 3 years+ to get the most out of it.
 We first went to the Hepworth when Eric was just turned 2 and whilst he still had things to do, we have a much better day now he’s nearly 3 and a half.

 The free family activities are typically every Sunday in term time and more frequently in the school holidays.
-On this particular day we went it was ink activity and collage.
+Check their website ‘what’s on’ section as there’s always something going on from sensory stories, craft-based activities, music and more.
+On this particular day we went it was ink activity and collage activities.

 It honestly was just a nice day and most importantly it was just easy.
 I went just by myself with Eric and wanted something which wasn’t going to be stressful.
 There isn’t LOADS and LOADS to do there but I’m realising lately sometimes the easier days are better especially when it’s just me and him.
 We can focus on doing the simpler things for longer and then it just makes life a lot easier for me than rushing around everywhere.